RALEIGH, N.C. -- Twenty-one goals, zero official hits.

 Chara, who set a record the previous night with a slap shot that hit 105.9 mph in the skills competition, said he would never unleash that shot during the All-Star game because it might hit someone.

 Chara shared the Team Staal locker room with the lone Sharks representative, defenseman Dan Boyle.
+And while Boyle didn't like the idea that his team frittered away an early 4-0 lead, he, too, accepted the All-Star game for what it is.

 "You know me, I'm competitive," said Boyle, whose only point was an assist on the final goal with 34 seconds left.
 "But I came here to enjoy myself."